 Treatment for Dry Eye Syndrome

-Dr. Wegman, Dr. Gibbs, and Dr. Schirner treats patients from all over Texas who have Dry Eye.
+Dr. Wegman, Dr. Sullivan, and Dr. Nguyen treats patients from all over Texas who have Dry Eye.
 Our staff has the experience and knowledge needed to help give you relief from DES symptoms and improve your quality of life.

 Depending on your specific case, we may recommend artificial tears or lubricant eye drops to produce tears to moisten and make your eyes feel more comfortable.
 Prescription drops can help stimulate tear production and, in some cases, steroids can provide significant short-term relief.

 For patients with more severe DES, the doctor may suggest the use of punctal plugs.
 These tiny devices are placed inside the tear duct to block tears from draining.
 As the natural moisture is prevented from leaking out, it remains in the eye and coats it properly, keeping it lubricated and comfortable.